East Side Railroad Tunnel: 1993 incident and closure

 On May 1, 1993, a group of students gathered at the western end of the tunnel below Benefit Street to celebrate Beltain-May Day.
 The students started fires, wore masks and beat drums until early in the morning.
 Campus security tried to break up the party; the students claimed the officers had no jurisdiction in the tunnel.
 A fight broke out between a security officer and a student who refused to stop drumming.

 City police were called and by the time they had arrived the party had grown larger.
 Law enforcement tried to break up the party with tear gas, but the students responded by throwing rocks and bricks.
 Officers finally broke up the party by forming a riot line, and surrounding the students.
 The following day, the police claimed that they had found signs of "satanic rituals".

-The tunnel portals were soon blocked with corrugated steel, with small doors at either end; these doors were later welded shut.
+The tunnel portals were soon blocked with corrugated steel, with small doors at either end.
 Since then, there have been sporadic attempts to re-open the site for art and performances.
-There have also been sporadic calls by Providence city officials to reutilize the East Side Tunnel as a light-rail alignment; however, no project has ever been formally proposed.
-There are no current plans to reuse the tunnel for transit or public use.
+There have also been sporadic calls by Providence city officials to reutilize the East Side Tunnel as a light rail alignment.